bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 There are two key benefits:

-1. Forms a strong habit and diminishes the emotional impression of the scale.
+1. It forms a strong habit and diminishes the emotional impression of the scale.
 2. Allows you to smooth out the noise and see a clear trend.

-Habit and emotions...
+Habit forming...

-Smoothing with a moving average...
-MA(14)

-Here's a comparison of daily weight measurement data in black compared with a moving average in red.
+Here's a comparison of daily weight measurement data in black compared with a smoothed out moving average in red.

 ![](/images/ma.png)